The growth charts in your child's health booklet will tell you all you need to know about your child's growth.

 By Health Promotion Board in collaboration with A/Prof Marion Aw, Senior Consultant, Division of Paediatric Gastroenterology, Nutrition, Hepatology and Liver Transplantation, National University Hospital.

-Your child is slightly taller and heavier than other children his age, even though he gets lots of physical activity during the day.
+Your child is slightly taller and heavier than other children his/her age, even though he/she gets lots of physical activity during the day.
 Should mum and dad be worried?

-What you can do is to check his height and weight percentiles in the growth charts for children of his age and gender.
+What you can do is to check your child's height and weight percentiles in the growth charts for children of his/her age and gender.
 You can find these in the health booklet.

 Here’s a sample height-for-age chart for girls aged 4 to 18 years old: